QSong-github/HECLIP/README.md

 ## Quick start

-If you want to use our model, you can download the pre-trained HEClip model from [here](https://drive.google.com/file/d/14RwK9U2LmgwM6YXHK9INy5UD1MbEmy1F/view?usp=drive_link) and quickly try it by the 'infer.py.'
+If you want to skip the training, you can download the pre-trained HECLIP model from [here](https://drive.google.com/file/d/1q1MYoICLeY7w30CuT2eBxGw0kiHESMgK/view?usp=drive_link) and quickly try it by the 'infer.py.'